Zuehlke/scenarioo-js-ctd-session/slides/05-introduction/10-agenda.md

-# Agenda
+## What is it about?

 - E2E/UI-Testing and Documentation of Applications
-- Structuring and Designing UI Tests
+- Structuring and Designing Test Suites
 - Using Protractor and ScenariooJS
-- Real Examples from Swisscom Enterprise Cloud
+- Practical Examples from real Projects
-- News from the Scenarioo RUA

 <div class="horizontal-3">
 ![](images/dola_sw.jpg)